Board Foot Calculator

 How many board feet is a 2×4×8?

-Use nominal — that's what lumber yards quote on.
-A 2×4 is sold as a 2×4 even though the milled size after planing is 1.5 in × 3.5 in.
-The board foot price applies to the nominal dimension.
+Use nominal.
+That's what lumber yards quote on.
+A 2×4 is sold as a 2×4 even though the milled size after planing is 1.5 in (3.8 cm) × 3.5 in (8.9 cm).
+Board foot prices apply to the nominal dimension.
 The actual size only matters when you're laying out framing or fitting trim.
-The calculator's preset radio (1×4, 2×6, etc.) uses nominal dimensions; pick Custom only when working with rough-sawn or specialty stock where you actually want to enter the rough thickness.
+The calculator's preset radio (1×4, 2×6, etc.) uses nominal dimensions.
+Pick Custom only when working with rough-sawn or specialty stock where you actually want to enter the rough thickness.

 Hardwood and rough-sawn softwood: per board foot (BF).
-Dimensional softwood at big-box stores (Home Depot, Lowe's): per piece, with the per-piece price reflecting the BF cost × the BF in that piece.
-Decking and trim: often per linear foot (LF) — multiply LF × the BF per LF for the species to compare.
-Convert: a 2×6 has 1 BF per linear foot, so $4/LF = $4/BF for a 2×6.
+Dimensional softwood at big-box stores (Home Depot, Lowe's): per piece, with the per-piece price reflecting BF cost × BF in that piece.
+Decking and trim: often per linear foot (LF).
+Multiply LF × the BF per LF for the species to compare.
+A 2×6 has 1 BF per linear foot, so $4/LF = $4/BF for a 2×6.
 A 1×6 has 0.5 BF per LF, so $2/LF = $4/BF.

 How to calculate board feet for hardwood lumber?